-- Inform the identification and calibration of Risk Appetite measures. - Test the adequacy of the Group's capital, funding and liquidity to withstand the emergence of risks under both normal and stressed conditions. - Demonstrate the adequacy assessment of the potential management actions available to mitigate the effect of adverse events. - Support the identification of any potential gaps in the Risk Management Framework, not readily apparent from the management of day-to-day risks. - Inform the identification and calibration of Risk Appetite measures.
+- Inform the identification and calibration of Risk Appetite measures. - Test the adequacy of the Group's capital, funding and liquidity to withstand the emergence of risks under both normal and stressed conditions. - Demonstrate the adequacy assessment of the potential management actions available to mitigate the effect of adverse events. - Support the identification of any potential gaps in the Risk Management Framework, not readily apparent from the management of day-to-day risks. - Provide a view of climate change risk and its impact on the financial risks of the Group.